typetools/commons-csv/README-typetools.md

 To update to a newer version of the upstream library
 ----------------------------------------------------

+Use the latest Checker Framework version by changing `pom.xml`.
+Commit and push changes, wait for CI jobs to pass.

 At https://github.com/apache/commons-csv/releases ,
 find the commit corresponding to a public release.

 Commons CSV version 1.7 is commit a227a1e2fb61ff5f192cfd8099e7e6f4848d7d43

+Update the PACKAGE environment variable below.

-Pull in that commit:
+Pull in the commit:
 ```
 git pull https://github.com/apache/commons-csv <commitid>
 ```

-Update the PACKAGE environment variable below.

-Use the latest Checker Framework version by changing `pom.xml`.
+Ensure that the package builds (including type-checking).

 To upload to Maven Central